KHSDTC/Hackathon_Spring2019/index.md

 ## Coding language of the evening

 This session will primarly focus on Python-specific approaches to Hackathon challenges.
-However, you are welcome to use language of your choice.
+However, you are welcome to use any language of your choice.
 We are always looking to improving ourselves!

 ## For whom is this Hackathon intended?